Rsantct/ecapre/README.md

 # ecapre

-hi-fi preamp based on Ecasound and libzita-convolver (LV2 plugin implemented at https://github.com/x42/convoLV2)
+hi-fi preamp based on Ecasound and optionally libzita-convolver

 ## Overview

 Features:

+ - Black-box design (not GUI interface), all runs as a background process
  - Calibrable volume control for reference SPL, with level dependant Loudness EQ compensation.
  - Bass, Treble, Balance
  - Adjustable 'Room gain' and 'House' curves, for subjective target 'in room' response.